pranavtushar/PranavTushar/README.md

 - 😄 He/Him
 - 🔭 I’m currently working on Computer Vision and Natural Language Processing.
-- 👯 I'm looking for Research oppurtunities in the Computer Vision, NLP and other tasks involving machine learning to solve healthcare and agriculture problems.
+- 👯 I'm looking for Research oppurtunities in the Computer Vision, NLP and other tasks involving machine learning to solve healthcare and agriculture sector.
 - 💬 Open to have discussion in learning new technology.
 - 📫 Contact me: [@T Pranav(https://www.linkedin.com/in/pranav-tushar/)